AbraGanz/AbraGanz/README.md

 - Currently doing research in AI Safety, in particular IRL.

-- Looking to collaberate on playful projects or theoretical research.
+- Looking to collaborate on playful projects or theoretical research.
 If anyone is building a pun-generator, let me know!

 - My LinkedIn is available on my profile.
 Get in touch!